yooml/polkadot-sdk/substrate/client/transaction-pool/README.md

 thread pool to avoid interfering too much with other subsystems of the node.
 We definitely don't want to have all cores validating network transactions, because all of these transactions need to be considered untrusted (potentially DoS).

+## Documentation

+The reference about this crate can be found [here](https://paritytech.github.io/polkadot-sdk/master/sc_transaction_pool).

+In order to learn about Polkadot SDK, head over to the [Polkadot SDK Developer Documentation](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/index.html).

+To learn about Polkadot, visit the [Polkadot.network](https://polkadot.network/) website.

+## License

+This crate is [GPL 3.0 licensed](https://spdx.org/licenses/GPL-3.0-or-later.html) with [Classpath-exception-2.0](https://spdx.org/licenses/Classpath-exception-2.0.html).